Viniciusx-afk/ApexVsN/README.md

 - Work In Progress 🛠️

 ### Networking
-- Configuration and management of switches and routers (Cisco, Mikrotik)
+- Configuration and management of switches and routers (Cisco, Mikrotik, ArubaOS and Dell)
-- Network protocols: TCP/IP, BGP, OSPF, VLANs, NAT
+- Network protocols: TCP/IP, BGP, OSPF, VLANs, NAT, and so one.
-- Firewalls and access control (pfSense, IPTables)
+- Firewalls and access control (pfSense, Sophos, Fortigate, IPTables)
 - **Wi-Fi**: Wi-Fi 4 (802.11n), Wi-Fi 5 (802.11ac), Wi-Fi 6 (802.11ax).

 ### Tools and Technologies
+Experience in:
-- Wireshark, Zabbix, NetBox, Grafana
+- Wireshark, Zabbix, NetBox, Grafana.
-- SIEM tools (Graylog)
+- Syslog tool with ElasticSearch.
-- Docker, Virtualization (VMware, VirtualBox)
+- Virtualization with VMware, VirtualBox, HyperV and Proxmox.
+- Networking Virutalization Simulators: Eve-NG and Cisco Packet Tracer.
-- Linux (Hardening and administration)
+- Linux (Hardening and administration).

 ---

 ## 📂 Projects

+in progress....

 <!--
 ### 🔒 [Project Name 1]